 Meet Andrew, a 29-year-old American man who lives in Minneapolis, MN.
 He makes $75K a year and listens to podcasts on a weekly basis.
 He typically listens to podcasts on his commute to work in his BMW, where he connects his iPhone to his car stereo via bluetooth and streams podcasts on the Stitcher iPhone app.

 He has a Facebook profile, a Twitter account, and an Instagram account, all of which he checks at least twice a day.
 He doesn’t have cable or even own a TV though he watches TV shows occasionally on sites like Hulu.
 He gets his news from sources like The Huffington Post, Facebook, and Reddit.
 He has a degree from a four-year private college and is now working at a local law firm before he goes on to get his law degree.

 You might know someone like Andrew, or you might see pieces of your own identity in the description of him.
 Like many Americans from his age group and income bracket, Andrew is tech-savvy and generally averse to most forms of advertising and direct selling.
 He is keen to use technology to his benefit in all parts of his life, including shopping, recreation, dating, and education.
 As Andrew moves into his 30s and 40s, he may change careers and spending habits, but he’s addicted to podcasts for life.

-I hope this helped you get an idea as to who is listening to podcasts in 2015.
+I hope this helped you get an idea as to who is listening to podcasts today.
 I’m always happy to help you start a podcast or answer questions – I look forward to hearing from you in the comments!